-Acquired intangible assets other than goodwill consist of trade name, domain names, partnership agreement, student base, non-compete agreements, copy rights, education licenses, customer relationship, concession, user base and technology, and are carried at cost, less accumulated amortization and impairment.
+Acquired intangible assets other than goodwill consist of trade name and domain names, copyrights, teaching materials, user base, customer relationships, technology, partnership agreements, school cooperation agreements, licenses, concession and non-compete agreements, and are carried at cost, less accumulated amortization and impairment.
 Amortization of finite-lived intangible assets is computed using the straight-line method over the estimated useful lives.
-The amortization periods by major intangible asset classes are as follows:
+The amortization periods by intangible asset classes are as follows: